microo8/CA-project/README.rst

         - Select bone by clicking, change rotation angle by dragging
         - Child bones must be transformed correctly (can use transformation 3x3 matrices - they handle both rotation and translation)
-- Implement inverse kinematics (relaxation by gradient calculation) -User can move end bone - IK solves bones in the IK sequence
+- Implement inverse kinematics (relaxation by gradient calculation)
+        - User can move end bone - IK solves bones in the IK sequence